-Aspirants have to first understand this.
+Aspirants have to first understand this – the ‘ethics’ paper is not only about ‘ethics’.
 UPSC calls this paper General Studies Paper IV, and it deals with not only ethics but also integrity, attitude, aptitude and so many other important qualities expected from a civil servant.

 What is mentioned in the Syllabus for UPSC CSE General Studies Paper IV?